 New York Festivals International Radio Awards jury of award-winning directors, producers, journalists, writers, actors, creative directors, composers, on-air talent, and programming executives are actively involved in creating the innovative content on radio today.
-Each week Open Mic Spotlight taps into the minds of content creators from the wonderful world of radio.
-Who better to share their insiders view of radio then the Radio Awards Grand Jury?

 New York Festivals: What are some of the biggest changes you’ve seen in the industry?